 • There may not be flexible repayment options, and private loans typically don’t offer deferment or forbearance options the way federal loans do.

-• Also, the amount you may qualify to borrow will likely vary.
+• The amount you may qualify to borrow will likely vary.

-The application process for private parent student loans will likely vary based on the individual lenders.
+The application process for private parent student loans will likely differ based on the individual lenders.
 Repayment terms and options will also generally vary by lender.

 Named a Best Private Student Loans